aimms/how-to/Articles/658/658-plet-library.rst

 #.
 Line 18:
     Finish recording the task, it will also fill in the stop time for that task
-    signalling any followers of that task to stop.
+    signaling any followers of that task to stop.

 #.
 Line 22:
     Mark this procedure as a service.